 In some instances a prenuptial agreement can actually override the state’s law regarding property and other issues so it’s important for the couple to clearly communicate any issues prior to their (re)marriage.

 For advice on divorce and remarriage, you need the expert law firm of Korol and Velen, certified family law specialists.
-Schedule a free consultation today.
+Schedule a consultation today.